 - Track spending against budgets, contracts and supplier performance

 Today’s procurement software delivers these capabilities via the cloud.
-Any user can access the software through a web browser, from anywhere in the world; using a desktop computer, laptop, mobile phone or other digital device.
+Any user can access the software through a web browser, from anywhere in the world; using a desktop computer, laptop, mobile phone, or other digital device.

 Why Should You Use Procurement Software?

 In a digital economy, moving from paper to electronic processing is no longer optional.
 It’s a requirement for competing in a global economy.
 Inefficient procurement processes result in delayed payments, bad relationships with vendors, and potential inventory shortages.

 Common Features of Procurement Software